taichi-dev/taichi/docs/export_kernels.rst

 Taichi.js (WIP)
 ---------------

-Once you have C source generated, you can compile the C source into Javascript or WASM via Emscripten.
+Once you have C source file generated, you can compile them into Javascript or WASM via Emscripten.

 We provide `Taichi.js <https://github.com/taichi-dev/taichi.js>`_ as an
 infrastructure for wrapping Taichi kernels for Javascript.
 See `its README.md <https://github.com/taichi-dev/taichi.js/blob/master/README.md>`_ for the complete workflow.

-Check `this page <https://taichi-dev.github.io/taichi.js>`_ for online demo.
+Check out `this page <https://taichi-dev.github.io/taichi.js>`_ for online demos.

 Calling Taichi kernels from Julia (WIP)
 ---------------------------------------